heymarco/AdaptiveBernsteinChangeDetector/README.md

 ## File structure

+- `conda activate abcd`
 - To recreate the experiments in the paper, run any of the files starting with `E_` (for experiments)
+  - The code will run in parallel by default on *all - 1* available cores.
 - To recreate the plots run any of the `mining/M_` files (for experiment mining).